 There are many kinds of sambal in Indonesia, but the one paired with tomato ketchup to serve alongside western food is derived from sambal Lampung, and since this sambal always comes in a bottle, we lovingly call them sambal botol (bottled chili sauce).
 If you visit any supermarket in Indonesia, you will see many varieties of sambal botol, from spicy to mild to sweet.
 The one I present here is probably what I will call the normal version, which to me has a balanced amount of sweetness, sourness, and spiciness.
 You can adjust the amount of chilies, tomatoes, and sugar to suit your taste.

 Sambal Lampung - Lampung Chili Sauce

 - 100 gram dried red chilies

 - 1 teaspoon rice flour

 - 80 gram sugar

 - Remove the seeds from dried chilies, soak in hot water for 15 minutes to rehydrate.
 Drained.

-- Mix together corn starch, flour starch, and ½ cup of water.
-Add this to the sauce pot, along with with sugar, soy sauce, and fish sauce.
+- Mix together corn starch, flour starch, and 1/2 cup of water.
+Add this to the saucepot, along with sugar, soy sauce, and fish sauce.
 Mix well.

 - Bring the sauce to a boil.
-Reduce heat to a simmer and cook for about 25-30 minutes, stir frequently.
+Reduce heat to a simmer and cook for about 25-30 minutes, stirring frequently.

 - Transfer to clean and sterilized glass jar(s) or glass bottle(s).
 Store in the fridge.
 The sauce actually tastes better if you let them sit in the fridge for one day.
 It should keep for up to 3 months in the fridge.